FAQs for potential supervisors

 MultiSci is a new 4.5 year MRC-funded doctoral training programme (DTP) which focuses on three key, interdisciplinary strategic research themes - The Battle Against Infections, Understanding Disease Mechanisms in Humans, Realising the Power of Big Data to Improve Health.
 Our aim is to stimulate the creation of a new generation of life-scientists equipped with the quantitative, technological, and bioscience skills required to conduct cutting edge research across the fundamental and applied medical biosciences.
 We will also supports students in developing the broader personal and professional skills and attributes needed to develop leading careers, in academia or elsewhere.

-8 students have been recruited for the 2022/23 intake.
-All have expressed interest in undertaking their PhDs in one or more of MultiSci’s three key, interdisciplinary strategic research themes - The Battle Against Infections, Understanding Disease Mechanisms in Humans, Realising the Power of Big Data to Improve Health.
+We have so far recruited 15 students across two cohorts.
+MRes students have all expressed interest in undertaking their PhDs in one or more of MultiSci’s three key, interdisciplinary strategic research themes - The Battle Against Infections, Understanding Disease Mechanisms in Humans, Realising the Power of Big Data to Improve Health.

 There are no project calls for the MultiSci DTP programme.
 This is a student-led programme where the award is made to students, who will identify a lab they would like to undertake their PhD in and develop a suitable project in partnership with the supervisors.
 The MultiSci leadership team can provide advice to both students and potential supervisors on this and will review all projects and partnerships before approving.